metju90/R3PI/README.md

 - Preloading - In one particular case, I manually-preloaded content for the user(Followers tab, user profile)

-- CSS - hardware Acceleration CSS properties for animation [https://www.sitepoint.com/introduction-to-hardware-acceleration-css-animations/](qqq)
+- CSS - used [hardware Acceleration CSS properties](https://www.sitepoint.com/introduction-to-hardware-acceleration-css-animations/) for animation

 ## Features (non-technical)

-- Homepage - List the first 30 euros provided by Github's API.
-Dynamic navigation is provided.
+On top of the listed requirments, I added the following:

 - User profile - Clicking on any user from the home page will direct you to a user's dashboard.
 I've been pragmatic and included limited but suffiecent features to demostrate my skills.
 Does include: Users personal details, repositeries and followers.
 - Navigation - Additional to the two required routes, certain section of the User profile (reposotreies and followers) are accessible with a direct link.
+When seeing a user followers, clicking a particular follower will take you to his/her profile.
 - Pagiation - Pagiation is used in the homepage and as well in the user profile when provided by the API.

-## Reusability
+# Reusability

 I reused as many components as I could.
 Namely:

 - `src/components/Pagination`
 - `src/components/UserLink`

-## Abstractions
+# Abstractions

 As an engineer, I do love abstractions and I try my best to keep my code `dry`.
 Look for the following:

 - `src/actions/common`
 - `src/components/Pagination`

-# UI - design
+## UI - design

 Over the 4 years that I have been working in this line of work, I've built countless amount of landing pages with a variety of designs ranging from very simple static pages to complicated ones which includes animation.

 However, my UI design skills are very basic and thus, i've created a very simple UI.

-# UX
+## UX

 I put great effort to ensure the UX is good.
 I am using spinners and rendering static images while the actual one loads to minimize flickers and enhances the smoothness of the website.

-# CSS
+## CSS

 One of the early decision which I took was on whether to use any `CSS` processor or not.
 When I learned `TypeScript` is a must to use, due to my lack of experience with the technology, I knew it could potentionally consume a considerable amount of my time and therefore, for such a small application I decided to go with vanilla CSS.

 FYI, I am a fan of CSS in JS. `styled-components` in particual.

-I built the CSS with mobile-first approach.
+I built the Vanilla CSS with mobile-first approach.
 I explained what mobile-first apporach CSS in this [stackoverflow answer](https://stackoverflow.com/questions/51233235/css-techniques-for-responsive-web-design/51233397#answer-51233397)

-# TypeScript
+## TypeScript

 I apprecicate the benefits of type checking but unforetuneatly I dont have much experience with Ts.
 After spending a conserdiable amount of time on researching how to compile TS, I decided to take some shortcuts by ignore certain rules and abusing the type of `any`.

-# Error handling
+## Error handling

 I am just showing a simple message incase of a critical error.
 Ideally I render a nice 500 error page.
 For this particular case I thought it was not neccessary.

-### Your feedback
+## Your feedback

 I will greatly apprecicate your honest and straight forward feedback.